crowdsecurity/hub/scenarios/crowdsecurity/http-backdoors-attempts.md

-Detect atempts to common backdoors such as c99.php ...
+Detect attempts to access common backdoors such as c99.php ...

 ## Configuration

-This scenario will be trigger if an attacker requests minimum two differents file of [the list](https://raw.githubusercontent.com/crowdsecurity/sec-lists/master/web/backdoors.txt)
+This scenario will be trigger if an attacker requests a minimum of two differents file of [the list](https://raw.githubusercontent.com/crowdsecurity/sec-lists/master/web/backdoors.txt)

 `distinct` : `evt.Parsed.request` (HTTP request URI)
 `leakspeed` : 5 secondes